TheWaterIsAlive/WEB601/README.md

 Milestone1 contains the finished code for my website.

-The lates marked week contains my most up today blog.
+The lates marked banch contains my most up today blog.
+Currently ForthWeekPart2 is the most uptoday.